 With more than 100 live shows featuring music, comedy, magic, dancing, acrobats, theatrical plays, and more, the diversity and variety of choices of live shows make Branson a unique and fun-filled family vacation destination.

-Each year, the Branson Show League sponsors events such as the Springtastic Show Spree (a special week of sampling a variety of shows); the Hot Winter Fun Big Show (an event featuring a variety of shows); the Spotlight on Vendors Trade Show; and other activities.
+Each year, the Branson Show League sponsors events such as the Ozark Mountain Shindig - A Springtastic Celebration; the Hot Winter Fun Big Show (an event featuring a variety of shows); the Spotlight on Vendors Trade Show; and other activities.
 Visit our website to learn more about the variety of shows in Branson.

 The Lee's Summit Chamber Visitors Council invites you to discover the city's great history, recreation, architecture, dining pleasures and shopping treasures.
 Shopping, golfing, skiing, fishing or just taking a stroll through our many parks, there's something for everyone in Lee's Summit.
 We are happy to provide information on attractions and events to any interested parties.
 Local activities are: boating, hunting, wineries/vineyards, golf, fishing, biking/walking trails, camping, and a historic district.